Transport and removal of a passive tracer in porous media employing surface washing: Materials and methods

 \subsection{The porous substrate}

-The substrate used in the experiments was a porous plate of 310 $\times$ 200 $\mathrm{mm}^2$ planar dimensions and 6 mm depth bounded on the sides by glass plates of the same thickness all mounted on a flat glass base, as already seen in Figure~\ref{fig:setup}.
-This mechanically stable composite porous plate was manufactured in-house by sintering soda-lime glass beads and window glass plates.
-The glass beads, after being washed (to remove dust) and dried, were thermally sintered onto solid glass plates using a glass fusing kiln (Nabertherm GF75).
-The transitions between the solid glass and the porous plate were almost seamless, to reduce any impact on the surface-washing film flow above.
-Further details about the fabrication of the porous plates are provided in Appendix \ref{sec:plate_fabrication}.
+The substrate used in the experiments was purpose-made in-house by thermally sintering soda–lime glass beads within a mould formed by window glass plates.
+Prior to sintering, the beads were thoroughly washed to remove dust and then dried.
+The sintering was carried out in a glass fusing kiln (Nabertherm GF75), producing a mechanically stable composite porous plate.
+The final porous substrate had planar dimensions of $310 \times \SI{200}{\milli\metre\squared}$ and a thickness $\thick=\SI{6}{\milli\metre}$.
+The porous region was laterally bounded by solid glass plates of the same thickness and mounted on a flat glass base, as shown in Fig.~\ref{fig:setup}.
+The transitions between the porous region and the surrounding solid glass were nearly seamless, minimising any disturbance to the surface-washing film flowing above the plate.
+Further details of the fabrication procedure are provided in Appendix~\ref{sec:plate_fabrication}.